aherrero/aherrero.github.io/_posts/2018-08-14-SimpleCameraTrigger.markdown

 [Buy in amazon](https://www.amazon.fr/S2-D%C3%A9clencheur-T%C3%A9l%C3%A9commande-obturateur-RX100II/dp/B06ZYKWL8M/ref=sr_1_3?ie=UTF8&qid=1534395448&sr=8-3&keywords=telecommande+sony+camera)

 ## IR Led Emitter - Receiver
 If you have an IR Led emitter, you can try [this project](https://www.instructables.com/id/Simple-Arduino-Camera-Trigger/) and make the communication protocol IR for your camera.
-I've tried this option, but it seems it is not working for my current camera.
+I've tried this option, but it seems it is not working for my current camera the IR code I am sending.

 The same for this [other project](http://www.righto.com/2009/08/multi-protocol-infrared-remote-library.html) or [this](https://www.instructables.com/id/Arduino-Based-IR-Translator-SONY/).